ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a file share and mount target by specifying a virtual network interface
 {: #fs-create-file-share-vni-api}

 To perform this operation, you must already have a [virtual network interface](/docs/vpc?topic=vpc-vni-create&interface=api) and that virtual network interface must not be attached to another resource.
+A virtual network interface with secondary IP address attached cannot be accepted as a file share mount target.
 {: requirement}

 Make a `POST /shares` request and create a mount target with a virtual network interface.
 Specify the ID of an unattached virtual network interface in the mount target's `virtual_network_interface` property.